ok69531/AAIS-public/README.md

 # AAIS
-Source code for Adaptive Adversarial Augmentation for Molecular Property Prediction with pytorch.
+Source code for Adaptive Adversarial Augmentation for Molecular Property Prediction with pytorch and torch_geometric.

 ## Requiremets & Installation